kfriedrichs/golm/README.md

 3. Navigate to  `http://localhost:5000/` in a browser.
 4. Follow the instructions.

+### Documentation

+Open `doc/index.html` in a browser for a structured documentation of all files and classes.

 ### Code to the interface

 The client-side interface is set up in `golm/app/static/js/index.js`